Mahesh-Singh04/TECH-EDUCA/README.md

-#Make a simple website using HTML & CSS .
+#Make a simple website using HTML, CSS and Js.